corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/log4j-patches.md

 * CENM 1.3.5
 * CENM 1.2.6

-You can find more information about this patch release in the [CENM release notes](../../en/release-notes/cenm-1.5.md).
+You can find more information about this patch release in the respective CENM release notes.

 ### Update January 25 2022